aetherwalker/grunt-contrib-templify/readme.md

 #### output
 Type: `String`

-Indicates where to output the javascript.
+Indicates where to output the javascript file with the stringified templates.

 #### autoAffix
 Type: `Boolean`